 In addition to the 3D models, there are also photos of live models from various angles and body postures, overlaid with color-coded muscle diagrams.
-The coverage of the book is completely comprehensive, displaying the human body from head to toe, including a few pages on face anatomy (for the deeper understanding of facial expressions, check out Anatomy of Facial Expressions).
+The coverage of the book is entirely comprehensive, displaying the human body from head to toe, including a few pages on face anatomy (for the more in-depth understanding of facial expressions, check out Anatomy of Facial Expressions).
 Most pictures in the book are self-explanatory.
-With 222 pages of pure content, and the text of this book is only about 2%.
+With 222 pages of pure content, and the text of this book is only about 2%-5%.

 The concept of this book came from co-author Uldis Zarins.
 A classically trained sculptor, with 20 years of sculpting experience, looking for good visual anatomy book for his students, that would help to explain the forms of the human figure.
 After years of fruitless searching, Uldis decided to roll up his sleeves and take one for the team.
-So, he embarked on an epic quest to create a book for solid anatomical reference for any aspiring artist.
+So, he embarked on an epic quest to create a book for reliable anatomical reference for any aspiring artist.

 Guess no more!

-The book contains images of various examples of different postures, such as a twisted torso, the movement of arms, etc. This means you don't have to guess anymore how each muscle will look from any angle.
+The book contains images of various examples of different postures, such as a twisted torso, the movement of arms, etc. It is allowing you not to have to guess anymore how each muscle will look from any angle.

-Internet is not as full of information in the current subject as it might seem at first.
-With time you seem to not find the correct reference materials you were looking for.
-This makes you improvise.
-Improvising without the actual understanding of a human figure brings imperfections and frustrations.
-This book is meant to gain this understanding of the human figure and its motions.
-It allows for a person not to just “copy” nature, but to understand it and improve in their work.
+The Internet is not as full of information in the current subject as it might seem at first.
+With time you seem not to find the correct reference materials you were looking for, which makes you improvise.
+Improvising, without the real understanding of a human figure, brings imperfections and frustrations.
+Gain this understanding of the human figure and its motions through this book.
+It allows for a person not to just "copy" nature, but to understand it and improve in their work.